“I have made this letter longer than usual, only because I have not had the time to make it shorter.” - Blaise Pascal

 PyTorch uses C++ extensively in its backend, and when one thinks of the relationship between PyTorch and ATen, there are 2 salient points to keep in mind

-• When you perform tensor operations in PyTorch, the higher-level Python code often triggers ATen’s C++ functions behind the scenes.
+• When one performs tensor operations in PyTorch, the higher-level Python code often triggers ATen’s C++ functions behind the scenes.

 PyTorch’s backend, including ATen, leverages C++ to provide efficient tensor operations, memory management, and hardware abstraction.
 When you execute PyTorch code involving tensor operations, the relevant C++ functions from ATen are used directly, without some separate compilation step to “ATen code.”
 This is an orchestra of Python’s high-level expressiveness and C++’s performance optimization.
-So whenever we want to optimize our code with GPUs, we provide custom C++ code that we choose to call C++ extensions (using the ATen library directly for tensor computations), and we connect our familiar PyTorch frontend (Python) to our custom C++ code with python bindings (we have to connect the frontend to the backend ourselves, because they are custom)…as a consequence we skip the overhead of the python interpreter.
+So whenever we want to optimize our code with GPUs, we provide custom C++ code that we choose to call C++ extensions (using the ATen library directly for tensor computations), and we connect our familiar PyTorch frontend (Python) to our custom C++ code with python bindings (we have to connect the frontend to the backend ourselves, because they are custom)…as a consequence we have the option to reduce the overhead of the python interpreter (e.g fused operations).

 To Integrate C++ with PyTorch

-• Write C++ Code: You write C++ code that contains the functionality you need.
+• Write C++ Code: Write C++ code that contains the functionality needed.

-• Compile C++ Code: The C++ code is compiled using a C++ compiler, which generates compiled machine code that can be executed by the CPU.
+• Compile C++ Code: The C++ code is compiled using a C++ compiler, the compiler generates machine code that can be executed by the CPU.

-• Python Wrapper: You create a Python wrapper using tools like pybind11.
+• Python Wrapper: Create a Python wrapper using tools like pybind11.
 This wrapper defines Python functions that map to the compiled C++ functions.

-• Compile Wrapper: The Python wrapper code is compiled into a Python extension module.
+• Compile Wrapper: Now the Python wrapper code is compiled into a Python extension module.

-• Python Interaction: When you call a Python function from the extension module, the Python interpreter uses the wrapper to call the corresponding compiled C++ function directly.
+• Python Interaction: When a Python function is called from the extension module, the Python interpreter uses the wrapper to call the corresponding compiled C++ function directly.
 This means that the compiled machine code of the C++ function is executed.

 • C++ Execution: The compiled C++ code executes, performing the desired operations.
 Return to Python: Control returns to the Python interpreter after the C++ function completes, and any results or return values from the C++ function are returned to Python.